 Enter the castle and talk to the king.

 If you accidentally trigger the big doll, immediately change rows, have Kain Jump, and have Cecil keep himself healed with Cure2 potions.
+Of course, you're probably almost out of them, so this may not end well.
 If you're lucky, you won't trigger the damage range that results in the dolls splitting again.
 (It's based on damage, not on time.)

 Your path through the Dwarf castle (especially regarding when to walk and when to cast Warp) may vary significantly depending on your step route.
-Your step route instructions supersede anything written here, but don't forget to cast Warp to get the crystal.
-In particular, it may ask you to cast Warp up to three times (in addition to the first warp).
-The priority order for these warps is 1) the Dwarf (axe) room on the way down, 2) the throne room and 3) the stairway in the right tower.
+Your step route instructions supersede anything written here.
+In particular, it may ask you to cast Warp on several different maps.

 Leave the throne room, and go east to the shop area.